 As an MSPPM student, you are recommended-but not required-to declare a concentration.
 Depth in some field or application area is useful both for getting a first job and excelling at it.
-We provide coherent offerings of courses in eleven defined concentration areas that many students find appealing.
-Some MSPPM students design their own concentrations, and if you believe you have a compelling educational interest in selecting courses that do not comprise a defined concentration, you are free to pursue that vision.
+Some MSPPM students design their own concentrations with prior approval from the Program Director.
 In addition, while not a concentration, we offer a Pre-PhD option for the occasional student who wishes to pursue a PhD after completing the MSPPM.